-We understand your excitement and concern to ask about every minute service that you provide your guest at the hotel, but you really shouldn’t.
-That’s why we have come up with 5 simple types of questions that will help you to get the most out of your guests keeping the feedback form short, sweet and crisp at the same time.
+We understand you want to ask your guests their opinion about every service that you provide at the hotel, but you really shouldn’t.
+That’s why we have come up with five simple questions that will get you the most valuable feedback from your guests while also keeping the feedback form short and crisp.

-Including rating scale questions in your survey will help you to measure your respondents’ attitude and satisfaction towards specific service items
+Include rating scale questions in your survey to measure your respondents’ attitude and satisfaction towards specific service items.

-Make it a point to always include a Net Promoter Score question in your hotel surveys.
-The NPS is an industry-wide used metric that helps you calculate how satisfied your guests are.
+Make it a point to always include a Net Promoter Score® survey question in your hotel surveys.
+The NPS® is an industry-wide metric that helps you calculate how satisfied your guests are.
 An NPS survey shows how likely your guests are to recommend you to their friends and family.
 It is calculated on a scale of 0-10.

-Include this open-ended question to get higher rates of customer feedback, share brand voice, and obtain more useful information.
+Include this open-ended question to get quality customer feedback, share brand voice, and obtain more useful information.
 Act on this customer feedback to increase customer loyalty by providing a stellar guest experience.

-Words can say a lot more than scores can ever say.
-Do include comments questions in you hotel feedback form so that your guests can leave comments.
-This is a great way to gain more context.
-Also, subjective questions enrich the quality of feedback data you will receive.
-This type of customer feedback will also provide you with clear ideas on how to go about a specific problem.
+Words can say a lot more than scores ever can.
+Include open-ended questions in you hotel feedback form so that your guests can leave comments.
+This is a great way to gain more context from guest feedback.
+Also, open-ended questions enrich the quality of feedback data you will receive.
+This type of customer feedback will also provide you with clear ideas on how to tackle a specific problem.

-Open-ended questions elicit more information than that is possible in a multiple choice or other closed-ended questions.
-It gives the guest a sense of freedom to answer your question in their own words.
+Open-ended questions elicit more information than multiple choice or other closed-ended questions can.
+Open-ended questions give your guests the freedom to answer your question in their own words.
 They also offer you a chance to gain information you hadn’t considered before.

-So it’s great if you are adding MCQ, Radio buttons and other closed-ended questions in your hotel survey form to collect specific data but don’t ever forget to add an open-ended question in order to see the data in a different light.
+It's great to add multiple-choice questions, radio buttons, and other close-ended questions in your hotel survey form to collect specific data.
+But don’t forget to add an open-ended question in order to see the data in a different light.